mekken2/adventofcode/README.md

-# adventofcode-2020
+# Advent of Code
-Solutions for Advent of Code 2020 event
+Solution for Advent of Code events, all the improvements in code are welcome, Thanks!